-Whether it’s coronavirus, a broken collarbone, or childcare, indoor cycling can come to the rescue.
-Off the road and indoors means you need have a device to use you bike on, such as old-school rollers, a conventional turbo trainer, or swanky direct-drive ergometer.
+Indoor cycling could be the solution to keeping fit and on your bike throughout winter.
+Being off the road and indoors means you’ll need some device to transform your bike into a stationary cycle, such as old-school rollers, a conventional turbo trainer, or swanky direct-drive ergometer.

-Rollers require skill and concentration to master, plus careful positioning to make sure you are safe should you waver – in a corridor is the most popular.
-Rollers do help you ride smoother and not get bored riding indoors, which for some is a great challenge to master before you can go outdoors.
+Rollers require skill and concentration to master, plus careful positioning to make sure you are safe should you wobble – in a corridor is the most popular.
+Rollers do help you ride smoother and not get bored riding indoors, which for some is a great challenge to master when you can’t get outdoors.

 As you are going nowhere, there won’t be any hills or headwinds to contend with so you can control your effort precisely.
 This allows you to do the most vital part of exercise: warm up gradually.
 Take around 10-15 minutes.
 This gives times for joints and muscles to warm up, the brain to adjust to exercise, your cycling muscles to get coordinated, and you to get comfortable.